Comfort and Care in Community

-The Burden of Homosexuality: For Family and Friends of those who struggle with sexual identity
+Bridging the Gaps: For Family and Friends of those who struggle with sexual identity

-The Burden of Homosexuality offers a safe place for you to openly discuss homosexuality and how it’s effecting your family.
+Bridging the Gaps offers a safe place for you to openly discuss homosexuality and how it’s effecting your family.
 It will provide you with the opportunity to ask questions, learn how to respond in grace and love, and re-ignite hope in your heart for your loved ones.
 We meet every third Monday at 7pm in the Living Room at the CrossPoint Campus.
 For more information, please call 716.631.2636 x201.